What is Anxiety?

 • Depression (chronic anxiety can increase your risk for depression)

 Anxiety disorders can affect anyone at any age; they are the most common form of an emotional disorder.
 Anxiety is also a key characteristic of several different disorders.
-The most common anxiety disorder is general anxiety disorder, characterized by excessive, long-lasting anxiety that does not seem to be tied to a singular event or situation.
+The most common anxiety disorder is a general anxiety disorder, characterized by excessive, long-lasting anxiety that does not seem to be tied to a singular event or situation.
 Panic disorder is a form of anxiety disorder that causes recurring panic attacks, usually at unexpected times, which can cause the individual to live in constant fear of future attacks (i.e. fear of having a panic attack while in public or driving).
-Phobias are anxiety disorders characterized by excessive fears, specific things or situations (e.g. fear of spiders or of leaving the house).
+Phobias are anxiety disorders characterized by excessive fears, specific things, or situations (e.g. fear of spiders or of leaving the house).
 Social anxiety disorder often causes extreme fear of judgment from others during social situations.
 This is just a list of a few anxiety disorders; talk to your doctor about your specific thoughts/feelings and they’ll help you figure out the best treatment option for you.

 Anxiety Disorder Causes